Cumulocity-IoT/cumulocity-dynamic-mapper/INSTALLATION.md

 Both are provided as binaries in [releases](https://github.com/SoftwareAG/cumulocity-dynamic-mapper/releases).
 Download the binaries from the latest release and upload them to your Cumulocity IoT Tenant.

+## Permissions
+The solution defines one role:`ROLE_MAPPING_ADMIN` that must be assigned to the user accessing the Dynamic Mapping app.

 ### Microservice

 In your Enterprise Tenant or Tenant navigate to "Administration" App, go to "Ecosystem" -> "Microservices" and click on "Add Microservice" on the top right.